Regional Anesthesiology and Acute Pain Fellowship

 Welcome to UNC Regional Anesthesia and Acute Pain Medicine.
 At UNC we believe it is our responsibility to train fellows who will move the specialty forward, and we make this our priority.

+We offer three fellowship positions with a comprehensive experience in regional anesthesiology and acute pain.
 A Regional Anesthesiology and Acute Pain Fellowship at UNC offers a unique world-class enriching experience that includes:

 - 3000 blocks per year in a tertiary academic setting, with inpatient and ambulatory experience.

 - Integration of regional anesthesia and point of care ultrasound to care for the most complex patients.

 - ERAS pathways with regional anesthesia at their core.

 - At the completion of fellowship competence in every possible nerve block approach.

 - A faculty pool of nationally and internationally recognized researchers, speakers, book authors, and fellowship-trained experts.

 - OSCE and Oral Board training for fellows.

 - State-of-the-art equipment and support team.

 - Time and support provided for research and quality improvement.